-- (a) If a team refuses to go on the floor or, if on the floor, is withdrawn, or refuses to start play when ordered to do so by the Referee, the team shall be assessed a bench minor penalty for delaying the game.
+If a team refuses to go on the floor or, if on the floor, is withdrawn, or refuses to start play when ordered to do so by the Referee, the team shall be assessed a bench minor penalty for delaying the game.
 The Referee shall inform the offending team Captain of the penalty and that they have one minute in which to resume play.
+The offensive timekeeper will run the shot clock twice.
 If the team still refuses to start play or should there be a recurrence of the same incident later in the game, the Referee shall declare the game ended and forward a full report to the appropriate governing body.
-Bench minor penalties require the removal of any player on the offending team (other than the designated goalkeepers) without substitute for two minutes, unless terminated early by a goal. - (b) In CLA play downs, the coach, manager or team official responsible for a game being ended under this rule shall be suspended for one year from the date of the game and their bond shall be forfeited.
+(Modified 2017)

-- ?
-How do you administer the 1-minute warning? - A Referee shall instruct Offensive Timekeeper to run the 30-second clock twice.
+Q How do you administer the 1-minute warning?

+A Referee shall instruct Offensive Timekeeper to run the 30-second clock twice.